 The perpetually relevant “2 Minutes To Midnight” with its machine gun riffage and warning/lament of nuclear conflict, came next, taking us back to the Live After Death era in all its sparkling fury.

 Always as much of a master showman as is he is a singer, Bruce wielded his blade for battle cries such as “The Clansman” (which began with a brief historical lesson) and Crimean anthem “The Trooper,” which saw the vocalist clash “steel” with a towering Eddie straight from the single’s sleeve.
 A much larger, demonic Eddie would surface later on.
 Pyrotechnics set the place ablaze during the phantasmagoric and biblical title track of The Number of the Beast, one of the most celebrated albums from one of metal’s most celebrated bands.
 And celebrate we did with few disturbances.
 Fans for the most part were attentive and stayed put.
 This was special.
 There was that sort of magnetism in the atmosphere.
-Iron Maiden had not played within the Pittsburgh city limits since 1996 with a different singer (the fine in his own damn right Blaze Bayley) whose stint in the band is still debated and whose era is still touched upon and respected as evidenced by the inclusion of “Sign of the Cross” and a song I mentioned before in “The Clansman.”
+Iron Maiden had not played within the Pittsburgh city limits since 1996 with a different singer (the fine in his own damn right Blaze Bayley) whose stint in the band is still debated and touched upon.
+Nevertheless, by the band itself, the Blaze Bayley years are respected as evidenced by the inclusion of “Sign of the Cross” and a song I mentioned before in “The Clansman.”
 People cried.
 People cheered.
 People cared.

 Spiritual themes were explored with aplomb as Iron Maiden jaunted through the stomping “Revelations,” “The Sign of the Cross,” and latter-day track “For The Greater Good of God.”